Haven’t we always been told – “Old is gold”?

 They don’t get better with age.

-On the contrary, these aging IT systems gradually turn outdated, obsolete, and redundant.
+On the contrary, these aging IT systems gradually become outdated, obsolete, and redundant.

-Because of outdated technology, Legacy applications are bound to see problems related to user experience, integration, maintenance, support, and business productivity.
+Because of outdated technology, legacy applications are bound to face problems related to user experience, integration, maintenance, support, and business productivity.

-The good thing is, we can solve all these challenges with legacy migration by modernizing the aging applications.
+The good thing is that we can solve all these challenges with legacy migration by modernizing aging applications.

-However, it’s important to choose the right legacy migration approach for a successful modernization.
+However, it’s important to choose the right legacy migration approach for successful modernization.

-In this guide, we will take a look at the important steps that can help you choose the right legacy modernization approach for your business.
+In this guide, we will look at the important steps that can help you choose the right legacy modernization approach for your business.

 How to Prepare for Legacy Migration?